desktopofsamuel/portfolio-v1/src/blogs/2018-09-29 Journey to Design Matters/index.md

 ![](./IMG_20180927_145719.jpg)

 It was a truly enlightening trip to Denmark, attending Design Matters 2018 in Copenhagen (Sep 26 -27, 2018).
-Not only did the talks and workshops given by design practitioners across the industry are illuminating, it had also made me realised to take a step back to reflect on the whole workflow of design process.
+Not only are the talks and workshops given by design practitioners across the industry illuminating, it had also made me take a step back to reflect on the whole workflow of design process.

 ##Design for feelings